EdoriAtiri/Trivia-Api/README.md

 - [PostgreSQL](https://www.postgresql.org/download/)
 - [NPM](https://www.npmjs.com/package/npm)

 It is advised that you run this project in a virtual environment.
-Follow the instructions in the (python documentation)[https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/] to set up your virtual environment.
+Follow the instructions in the [python documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to set up your virtual environment.

 #### Installing Dependencies

 - Backend Dependency installation
-  Follow the instructions below to install the project dependencies with Python's (preferred installer program)[https://pypi.org/project/pip/].
+  Follow the instructions below to install the project dependencies with Python's [preferred installer program](https://pypi.org/project/pip/).

 1. Change the working directory in your terminal to the backend directory > cd backend/
 2. Enter the following command > pip install -r requirements.txt